Tx Lifecycle

 • Clients also generate their own secret key, which can be either ephemeral (default) or long-lived, if they prefer to manage this themselves

-• Their secret key & the network public key combine to create an AES key, which is used to encrypt calldata
+• Their secret key and the network public key combine to create an AES key, which is used to encrypt calldata

 Encryption & Metadata